malexer/wait-for/README.md

 `wait-for-pgtable` will perform next tests:
 1. Try to connect to Postgres by PGHOST:PGPORT.
-2. Try to query the TABLE.
+2. Try to query the TABLE (or several in a row).
 This will help to solve the case when Postgres is up but is not ready for querying yet.

 ### Requirements